Graduate Awards for Continuing Students

 The will of Dolores Zohrab Liebmann created a perpetual charitable trust for the purpose of funding advanced education and graduate study grants, as well as for independent research or study projects carried out in the United States.
 Dolores Zohrab Liebmann The fellowship covers the cost of tuition, includes a stipend, and is renewable for a maximum of three years.
 Contingent upon invitation by the national trust, the College is eligible to nominate three graduate students who have outstanding undergraduate records, demonstrated a need for financial assistance and are citizens of the United States to the University Graduate School.
 The University Graduate School will select three nominees among those put forth by the various schools of Indiana University to advance to the national competition.
 Please notify your department of your interest in this fellowship.

-Complete department nominations should be submitted to the College Graduate Office by Monday, January 6, 2014.
-The College will review those applications and select the top three to forward on to the University Graduate School, by the January 10, 2014 deadline.
+Complete department nominations should be submitted to the College Graduate Office by Monday, January 5, 2015.
+The College will review those applications and select the top three to forward on to the University Graduate School by its deadline.

 John H. Edwards Fellowships